 Vaseline is also made from petroleum jelly, which means it’s also not a suitable alternative for a healthy tattoo aftercare routine.
 Just like Aquaphor, it traps moisture and bacteria, leading to infections and scarring.

 When it comes to tattoo aftercare, simple is usually better.
-If Ink Balm isn’t your thing, we recommend a white, fragrance-free lotion.
+We recommend a white, fragrance-free lotion.
 If possible, try to find one made with organic ingredients, as artificial colors, scents, and ingredients will likely irritate your skin, delaying the healing process.

 What your skin needs